 People with endometriosis may experience pain during sex, especially if intercourse stretches and pulls the endometrial growths.
 People can try different positions and non-penetrative actions to minimize pain.

 Symptoms of endometriosis include heavy menstrual bleeding, painful periods, and sometimes, pain during sex.

 In this article, we look at the ways that endometriosis can lead to painful sex.
-We also discuss tips for managing this pain, including positions, toys, timings, and how to talk to a partner about the condition.
+We also discuss tips for managing this pain, including positions, toys, timings, and how to talk with a partner about the condition.

-Those who do may experience the following:
+Those who do may experience the